Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Sorong

-The town of Sorong, located on the 'beak' of the Bird’s Head Peninsula in West Papua is our departure point for our trip to the Raja Ampat marine park.
-The word 'Sorong' originates from the local Soreri language meaning 'deep and turbulent seas'.
+The town of Sorong, located on the 'beak' of the Bird’s Head Peninsula in West Papua, is our departure point for our trip to the Raja Ampat marine park.
+The word 'Sorong' originates from the local Soreri language, which translates to 'deep and turbulent seas'.
 Mountains, hills, lowlands, and protected forests surround the town.
 The seas around Sorong are rich in tuna and shrimp, which are also major export commodities.

 Wayil Batan

-These craggy karst islets of karst became separated from the main island years ago, creating a maze of turquoise lagoons dotted with caves and mushroom resembling outcrops covered in wild orchids.
+These craggy karst islets became separated from the main island years ago, creating a maze of turquoise lagoons, dotted with caves and mushroom resembling outcrops covered in wild orchids.

 Trip Grading